 DF Studio’s Import Metadata feature ingests information from a comma-separated file (.csv) and maps it to appropriate metadata fields within a Project.
 It is necessary to include a column in the .csv file with a unique identifier for each asset, so that the importer can match each row from the file to the intended asset in the project.
-(In most cases, the DFS ID is the best identifier; to start with a .csv file containing all of the DFS IDs in a Project, see the Export Metadata process outlined below.)
+(Because it is globally unique across all contexts, the DFS ID is the ideal identifier; to start with a .csv file containing all of the DFS IDs in a Project, see the Export Metadata process outlined below.)

 Once the appropriate metadata has been associated with each row in the external application, use its “Export as CSV” function to create a file for importing.